dianaw353/arch-install/README.md

 ## Install Firmware updates (optional)

-For devices (such as the Framework Laptops) that support `fwupd` you can update your system by installing that package and run the following:
+For devices that support `fwupd` you can update your system (click [here](https://fwupd.org/lvfs/devices/) if uncertain) by installing that package and run the following:

 ```
 fwupdmgr refresh --force